The American Cancer Society estimates that 609,360 Americans will die of cancer in 2022.[

 The caregiver perspective

 Conversely, factors correlated with a higher QOL included the following:

 Outcomes After Potentially Life-Prolonging Interventions

 CPR was initially developed to restore circulation in patients with predominantly cardiac insults.
 The outcomes after inpatient CPR in older adults have not improved significantly, in part because of the use of CPR in patients with comorbid life-threatening illnesses.
 Addressing the limited benefit of CPR during the transition to EOL care is made more difficult because in the United States, patients will undergo CPR unless there is an established DNR order in the medical chart to countermand the procedure.
 The following is a summary of the evidence that demonstrates the very limited value of CPR in patients with advanced cancer:

 Admission to an ICU

-One interpretation of the evidence summarized in the section on Quality of End-of-Life Care in Patients With Advanced Cancer is that patients with advanced cancer too often receive burdensome and potentially harmful treatments without much chance of benefit and to the detriment of receiving purposeful end-of-life (EOL) care.
+One interpretation of the evidence, summarized in the Quality of End-of-Life Care in Patients With Advanced Cancer section, is that patients with advanced cancer too often receive burdensome and potentially harmful treatments without much chance of benefit and to the detriment of receiving purposeful end-of-life (EOL) care.
 Studies of patients with advanced cancer have identified factors that can influence EOL health care decisions and outcomes.